falterfriday/blog/_posts/2016-05-10-site-launch.md

 date: 2016-05-10
 ---

-Well.
-Finally got around to putting a site together.
-Lame.
-I know.
-This is my first blog post.
+Well, I finally got around to putting a site together.
+Lame, I know.
+This is my first fully functioning site and my first blog post.
+Hence the post name - First!

 I'm not even really sure how to do this, but I'm going to give it a shot.
-I need an outlet to record the journey I've decided to take.So...
-Blog.
+I need an outlet to record the journey I've decided to take.
+I'm wiriting these roughly half a month ahead at this point.
+Don't worry.
+I'll catch up.

-More succinctly: Blog!
+So...
+Blog!

-I'm going to talk about the joys and perils of learning to code.
+Hopefully, over time, you'll notice small to massive changes to this site.
+Some will be awesome, most will be catastrophoc.
+Bare with me and, above all, please be patient.
+The only thing I've really laid down in the foundation is that to become a developer is to become familiar with frustration.